Can You Get Life Insurance for Your Parents?

 For smaller policies, some companies will offer life insurance without a medical exam.
 These policies are usually issued based on answers to health questions on the application.

+In most cases, the answer is no. If you’re struggling to talk to your parents about taking out a policy for them, you’re not alone.
 Talking with your parents about life insurance and their final arrangements isn’t easy.
 But having this discussion can be helpful in many ways.
 Eighty-nine percent of adults over the age of 40 say discussing end-of-life wishes would be meaningful.